-'''

-call psb_cdins(nz, ia, ja, desc_a, info)
+''' call psb_cdins(nz, ia, ja, desc_a, info [,ila,jla]) call psb_cdins(nz,ja,desc,info[,jla,mask,lidx]) '''

-'''

 This subroutine examines the edges of the graph associated with the discretization mesh (and isomorphic to the sparsity pattern of a linear system coefficient matrix), storing them as necessary into the communication descriptor.
+In the first form the edges are specified as pairs of indices ia(i), ja(i); the starting index ia(i) should belong to the current process.
+In the second form only the remote indices ja(i) are specified.